Upper School Athletic Handbook

 quickness and speed.
 Lacrosse is played with a stick, the crosse, which must be mastered by the player to throw, catch, dodge, carry, and scoop a hard solid rubber ball.
 The player must have highly developed eye-hand coordination to play this aerial game of grace and skill.
 Unlike men’s lacrosse, women’s lacrosse does not allow physical contact between body and or body and stick.

 A lacrosse team consists of eleven field players and a goalkeeper and is played on a hundred yard long playing field.
 The game is played in two twenty-five minute halves.

-Lincoln School offers both varsity and junior varsity lacrosse.
+Lincoln School lacrosse competes in Division I of the Rhode Island Interscholastic League at both the varsity and junior varsity level.
 Practices are held at Faxon Farm in Rehoboth and are approximately two hours in length.
-Busses leave Lincoln School at 3:00 and return about 5:30.
+Buses leave Lincoln School at 3:30 and return about 5:45.
 A typical practice would include a two-mile run, sprints and fitness training, skill drills, practice of specialty game situations and full field scrimmage.
-Competition is within the SENE private school league.
 Games are usually played back-to-back for varsity and J.V., making for a longer time commitment on game days.